-- service shall date from 17 June 1998; - the minimum specified term period for payment is one calendar month (e.g. from 9 April to 8 May); - payment is calculated at the termination salary and includes the following allowances: - (i) Enhanced Responsibility Allowance, if it was received for a continuous period of at least 12 months preceding the date of cessation; - (ii) Payment for shift work, restriction duty or overtime where it was received regularly i.e. in 50% or more of the pays received in the 12-month period preceding cessation.
-In this case the average fortnightly payment during that period will be included for the purpose of calculating the separation payment; and - (iii) First Aid Allowance, Superior Performance Rating (Premium Step) and AAHL Site Allowance. - where there is a change in hours of work during the period of the term (for example, a movement to part-time hours), payment will be based on average hours worked over the full period of the term; - an officer shall not receive payment more than once for a specific period of service; - all periods of leave without pay do not count as service for purposes of payment under this clause; and - an officer who secures indefinite CSIRO employment during or at the conclusion of a period of fixed term employment, shall have no entitlement to this separation payment in respect of previous periods of term employment. - (b) An officer who resigns prior to the term end date is entitled to the separation payment only in the following circumstances:
+- service shall date from 17 June 1998; - the minimum specified term period for payment is one calendar month (e.g. from 9 April to 8 May); - payment is calculated at the termination salary and includes the following allowances; - (i) Enhanced Responsibilities Allowance, if it was received for a continuous period of at least 12 months preceding the date of cessation; - (ii) Payment for shift work, restriction duty or overtime where it was received regularly i.e. in 50% or more of the pays received in the 12-month period preceding cessation.
+In this case the average fortnightly payment during that period will be included for the purpose of calculating the separation payment; and - (iii) First Aid Allowance, Superior Performance Rating (Premium Step) and ACDP Site Allowance. - where there is a change in hours of work during the period of the term (for example, a movement to part-time hours), payment will be based on average hours worked over the full period of the term; - an officer shall not receive payment more than once for a specific period of service; - all periods of leave without pay do not count as service for purposes of payment under this clause; and

-- The officer does not receive an offer of further CSIRO employment as described in (a); - The officer provides the required two weeks notice of resignation; and - The date of effect of the resignation is within two weeks of the term end date.
+- an officer who secures indefinite CSIRO employment during or at the conclusion of a period of fixed term employment, shall have no entitlement to this separation payment in respect of previous periods of term employment. - (b) An officer who resigns prior to the term end date is entitled to the separation payment only in the following circumstances: - The officer does not receive an offer of further CSIRO employment as described in (a); - The officer provides the required two weeks' notice of resignation; and - The date of effect of the resignation is within two weeks of the term end date.

-7. Termination by CSIRO
+7. Early termination by CSIRO

-- (a) Where CSIRO terminates employment (except if the termination is due to inefficiency or misconduct) prior to the completion of the specified term period the officer shall: - be given two weeks notice of the early termination, subject to the minimum notice period required under the Fair Work Act 2009; - be given access to redeployment; and - be entitled to a separation payment as per paragraph 6 of this Schedule for completed months of service and the period of service that would have otherwise been completed if the employment continued to the end of the specified term period.
+Where CSIRO terminates employment (except if the termination is due to inefficiency or misconduct) prior to the completion of the specified term period, the officer shall:

+- be given two weeks' notice of the early termination, subject to the minimum notice period required under the Fair Work Act 2009; - be given access to redeployment by being placed on CSIRO's central redeployment register as a specified term officer and being considered for opportunities that arise for which they have suitable skills; and - be entitled to a separation payment as per paragraph 6 of this Schedule for completed months of service and the period of service that would have otherwise been completed if the employment continued to the end of the specified term period.